hivehelsinki/hive-arena-2025/example-agent-go/readme.md

 The library expects you to implement a `think` function with the following prototype: `func think(state *GameState, player int) []Order`.
 It is called at each round of the game with the current game state (limited to what your agent can see) and your player ID.
 It should return a slice of Order structs that represent all the commands you want to give to your units.

 All types are defined in the `common` Go source directory, and mirror closely the structures expected and returned by the API.

+## Test script

+A very basic script is provided to start a new game and run a number of agents against each other automatically.
+Some values are hardcoded, tweak at will.

+Run `lua test.lua <host>`.